elusivecodes/fQuery/README.md

 **Set Value**

-Set the value property for each element.
+Set the value property for each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
-- `value` is a string that will become the value of the element.
+- `value` is a string that will become the value of the node.

 ```javascript
 dom.setValue(nodes, value);